 - ✓ Barton Reserve

 - Carstairs

 - ✓ Fleischmann's

-- ∠ Imperial
+- ✓ Imperial

 - ✓ Mattingly & Moore

-Wheat and Corn Whiskey
+Wheat and Corn Whiskies

 Wheat whiskey must contain 51 percent of a single type of grain and must be aged a minimum of two years in a new, charred, white oak barrel.
-As a commercial product, this type of whiskey is relatively new.
+As a commercial product, this type of whiskey is a youngster.
 (For all I know, some wheat farmers in the Midwest have been making this stuff for a couple of centuries, but you couldn't buy it at the local liquor store until recently.)
-The only brand available at press time is Bernheim Original Straight Wheat Whiskey (90 proof).
+Three brands are available at press time: Bernheim Original Straight Wheat Whiskey (90 proof), Dry Fly Washington Wheat Whiskey (120 proof), and RoughStock Spring Wheat Whiskey (90 proof).
 More brands are likely to follow.

-Corn whiskey is similar to bourbon, except that it must be made of a mash consisting of at least 81 percent corn.
+Corn whiskey is similar to bourbon except that it must be made of a mash consisting of at least 81 percent corn.
 It's still called moonshine or white lightning in the southern United States.
-Available brands include
+Available brands include the following:

 - Dixie Dew

 - Georgia Moon

+- Junior Johnson's Midnight Moon (available in various flavors)

-- J. I.W.
+- ✓ J.W.
 Corn

 - ✓ Mellow Corn

+- ✓ Old Smokey Moonshine

+- ✓ The Original Moonshine